 "As part of a well-deserved holiday, the Doctor takes a tour on a planet called Midnight.
 Little does he know that something is knocking on the walls, although the planet shouldn't be inhabited.
 Soon the passengers begin to panic when one of them is possessed."

-On this day in 2011, the mildly Sci-Fi-themed Alphas premiered with its pilot episode.
+On this day in 2011 (in the U.S.), the mildly Sci-Fi-themed Alphas premiered with its pilot episode.
 According to our friends at IMDB.com, here's the plot summary:

 "Ominous messages steer a man to a building's rooftop, where he executes an improbable shooting in the opener of the series following a team of people with extraordinary abilities who investigate crimes linked to others like them."